RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/README.md

 ## Research Domain: Extreme Velocity Sensing

-A specific track of this project researches the feasibility of detecting high-velocity projectiles (ballistics) using wearable sensors.
-This is purely theoretical research to define the "Reaction Time Budget."
+A specific research track of this project studies the physics of detecting high-velocity objects at body-frame engagement distances.
+This is sensing-physics research — characterizing reaction-time budgets, the failure modes of standard sensor modalities at relevant timescales, and the architecture of sensor stacks that can operate within those budgets.

-**The Physics Problem:**
+### The Physics Problem
 Standard sensing technologies fail at ballistic speeds.
-*   **LiDAR:** Too slow (scanning latency creates blind spots between scans).
+*   **LiDAR:** Too slow.
+Scanning latency creates blind spots between scans.
+A bullet moves 40+ meters between typical LiDAR scans.
-*   **Acoustic:** Too slow (sound travels slower than bullets; the bullet hits before the sound arrives).
+*   **Acoustic:** Too slow.
+Sound travels at ~343 m/s.
+A supersonic bullet arrives *before* the sound of the muzzle blast.
+Acoustic sensing is forensic, not preventive.

-**The Proposed Solution (Research Subject):**
+### The Proposed Sensor Architecture
+The track produces a specification for the only viable sensor fusion stack:
-*   **Doppler Radar:** Continuous Wave (CW) radar has zero scanning latency and detects velocity shifts instantaneously.
+- **Doppler Radar:** Continuous Wave (CW) radar has zero scanning latency and detects velocity shifts instantaneously.
-*   **Event-Based Vision:** Neuromorphic cameras react in microseconds, capturing the trajectory without the bandwidth overhead of standard video.
+- **Event-Based Vision:** Neuromorphic cameras react in microseconds, capturing the trajectory without the bandwidth overhead of standard video.

-This research documents the latency budget required to detect a projectile at 800 m/s within a 3-meter engagement zone.
-It serves as the foundational analysis for any future "upstream" signal that could theoretically trigger a passive defense (e.g., rapid fiber stiffening).
+This research documents the **Reaction Time Budget**: for a 3-meter engagement distance, the system has between **2.5ms (rifle) and 8.5ms (handgun)** to detect and process the threat.

+### Out of Scope
+This document characterizes detection.
+It does not address what the system should *do* when a fast object is detected, beyond the standard alert modalities.
+Downstream actuation questions are mapped in `docs/theory/future_research.md` and `docs/theory/passive_materials_research.md` as adjacent research domains but are not implemented in this repository.

+See `docs/theory/extreme_velocity_sensing.md` for the full document.

 ---